solana-foundation/solana-improvement-documents/proposals/0130-dynamic-block-limits.md

-true current demand and capacity; the EAU can only be observed to be above the threshold if the network demonstrates that it can handle such compute and that there is demand for it. **It is important to not increase CU limits if there is no demand for it, as arbitrarily increasing utilization  opens up a vector for validators to produce fat blocks that the rest of the network may struggle to replay.**
+true current demand and capacity; the EAU can only be observed to be above the threshold if the network demonstrates that it can handle such compute and that there is demand for it. **It is important to not increase CU limits if there is no demand for it, as arbitrarily increasing the CU limit opens up a vector for validators to produce fat blocks that the rest of the network may struggle to replay.**

 The second metric is present to preserve protocol liveness and responsive UX.
 If